iSmoothStar/ismoothstar.github.io/_posts/2025-01-16-add-roms-to-batocera-with-firefox-and-peazip.md

 > Alternatively, you can create your own folder at any location you want and set it to that path by clicking on `Browse` and selecting your own path.
 {: .prompt-info }

+## The Process
+It's so easy to achieve what we want now, I will summarize it in a few points.

 ### Download ROMs
 Simply, navigate to your favorite website for downloading game ROMs like you would normally do on any operating system by using **Firefox** as a browser.